Integralist/integralist.co.uk/content/posts/grpc-for-beginners.md

 For example, in Ruby it'll generate a top level module that utilises that namespace.
 As you'll see shortly, I have two nested modules with the same name `Requester::Requester`.
 This is because the `package` setting is the top level and the nested module name is because that's what I named the `service`.
 So be careful what you name it as the compiled code might not be what you want.

+> [!NOTE]
-> Note: because the design has come from Google you're going to notice lots of design considerations that correlate to their opinions and choices with the Go programming language
+> because the design has come from Google you're going to notice lots of design considerations that correlate to their opinions and choices with the Go programming language

 In Go, the other language we're using, the `package` value is used (conveniently) as the name of the Go package.
 Which makes sense as there is a closer correlation in the design of Protocol Buffers and Go vs a dynamic language such as Ruby.